yorliabdulai/yorliabdulai/README.md

 # 💫 About Me:
-I'm currently working on lots of software projects<br>I'm looking to collaborate on all kinds of software projects<br>i'm looking for help with remote opportunities and freelance projects<br>I'm currently learning Cloud computing, Machine Learning and AI<br>Ask me about any tech-related stuff<br>
+I'm currently working on lots of software projects<br>I'm looking to collaborate on all kinds of software projects<br>i'm looking for help with remote opportunities and freelance projects<br>I'm currently learning Cloud computing, Machine Learning, and AI<br>Ask me about any tech-related stuff<br>

 ## 🌐 Socials: